Are You Prepared for the BIG GAME this Sunday?

-Super Bowl LIV happens this Sunday, with The San Francisco 49ers playing The Kansas City Chiefs in Miami.
-Are you hosting a party or attending one?
-If so, consider these ideas to make your Super Bowl Sunday a Super Bowl FUNday.
+Are you hosting a party or attending one for the BIG GAME this Sunday?
+If so, consider these ideas to make your Sunday a FUNday!

 Remind yourself to stock up on meat at Halenda’s.
-We’ve combed through the recipes on our website to find the best Super Bowl recipes for hosts and potluck guests.
+We’ve combed through the recipes on our website to find the best football recipes for hosts and potluck guests.

 Keeping it clean: Spread a tablecloth across a big table or your countertops.
 For easy cleanup, you can buy plastic tablecloths in rolls.
 Cut it to size and then throw it out.
 Check to see if yours is recyclable.